josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 [Action + Theme] Explore commerce
 </aside>

-Asking around yields an important information: Kiri is doing here business usually in a nearby pub, but she is not around at the moment.
+Asking around yields important information: Kiri is doing her business usually in a nearby pub, but she is not around at the moment.

 <aside>
 Is it in a new location?
 [Ask oracle, Likely: yes]

 (Increased the rank for the vow to dangerous.)
-(Used oracles for new location in the sector.)
+(Used oracles for the new location in the sector.)
 </aside>

 Several sources confirmed she traveled  to **Karma Station-** a big hydroponic multi-farm on the orbit of a desert planet **Dykuma**.
 It's rumored she had very important business there.
 I have considered waiting, but Julio insisted this matter needs to be resolved quickly.
 The intel might lose its value over time.